splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-exporter.rst

 By default, the Splunk Distribution of OpenTelemetry Collector includes the SignalFx exporter in the ``traces``, ``metrics``, and ``logs/signalfx`` pipelines when deploying in agent mode.
 See :ref:`otel-deployment-mode` for more information.

-.. caution:: Don't remove the ``signalfx`` exporter from the default configuration.
-Metric ingest in Splunk Observability Cloud requires data in SignalFx format.

 Sample configurations
 ----------------------